 - restrict further agricultural intensification until the end of 2024

-- limit the discharge of synthetic nitrogen fertiliser to land, and require reporting of fertiliser use (to take effect in winter of 2021).
+- limit the discharge of synthetic nitrogen fertiliser to land, and require reporting of fertiliser use.

-In many cases, people will need a resource consent from their regional council before carrying out regulated activities.
+In many cases, people will need to apply for a resource consent from their regional council to continue carrying out regulated activities.